A Mission Built on Love

 Love for God, love for the church, and a love for our neighbors.

-In the world of technology, 3G is considered to out-dated.
+In the world of technology, things change fast and are quickly out-dated.
 When it comes to mission statements, it’s tempting to be trendy.
-Our 3G mission is rooted in the wisdom that has guided God’s people for thousands of years and is still relevant today.
+Our mission is rooted in the wisdom that has guided God’s people for thousands of years and is still relevant today.

 What does it mean to glorify God as an individual?
 As a spouse or parent?
 As an employee or employer?
 In simple terms, it means to conduct yourself in such a way that it brings God honor.
 The same is true for the church.
 We must use the filter, “Will this _____ honor God?”